xconnected/llama2/README.md

 The implementation is based on python, but for execution a c++ compiler e.g. gcc or similar must be available.
 On Linux systems this is normally out of the box, on Windows systems the free visual studio distribution should be sufficient.

+This example is not optimized and has been tested only with CPU support.
+If an Nvidia GPU is present it should be detected and integrated.
+If not this can be easily accomplished, as the llama-cpp-python library supports this.

-Rhe core of the example is build on llama-cpp-python library and the Llama2 model.
+The core of the example is build on llama-cpp-python library and the Llama2 model.
-The latter one can be downloaded from HuggingFace (requires a registration at Meta as well)
+The Llama2 model can be downloaded from HuggingFace (requires a registration at Meta as well)

 **The model must be in the .gguf format.**

-## Recommended Installation Approach
+## Installation

 Clone the repo
 ```git clone <url>```